-Ever wondered why exactly do you need web hosting control panel?
+Ever wondered why exactly do you need a web hosting control panel?
 Do you want more control over your server?
 But are you sure that you get it?
-Let’s check on the example of one of the most popular solution – cPanel.
+Let’s check on the example of one of the most popular solutions – cPanel.

 What is cPanel?

 cPanel (Control Panel) provides an automation tool and graphical interface designed to simplify the web hosting process.
-A 3-tier structure is utilized by cPanel provides comforts for administrators and end-user website owners to manage the different aspects of website and server administration through a standard browser.
+It utilizes a 3-tier structure to provide comforts for administrators and end-user website owners to manage the different aspects of website and server administration through a standard browser.